Frank Peregory, Medal of Honor, killed in action on June 14, 1944.

 But it is not yet finished for Frank Peregory, who continues to advance in the network of trenches.
 He forces thirty-two more German soldiers, as well as heavy machine gun servants, to surrender, enabling the elements of the 3rd Battalion to advance and secure the area.

-In total, Frank Peregory alone obtained the surrender of nearly forty enemy soldiers and thanks to his action he allowed the men of his unit to liberate the village of Grandcamp while recovering the formidable German machine guns.
+In total, Frank Peregory alone obtained the surrender of nearly forty enemy soldiers and thanks to his action he allowed the men of his unit to liberate the village of Grandcamp while seizing German machine guns.

 To commemorate this charge with bayonets and grenades, to remember his unlimited courage and his rapid and effective reading of the situation, the President of the United States of America, represented by the Congress, presented to the Technical Sergeant Frank Peregory’s highest US military honor, the famous Medal of Honor, posthumously.
 Frank Peregory was killed six days later during a battle in Normandy on 14 June 1944.
 He was 29 years old.